 A queue contract provides a message queue in the cloud.
 With a queue contract, a listener doesn’t have to be actively listening for messages on the endpoint.
 For queues, there is a destructive read and a non-destructive read.
 A destructive read reads an available message from the queue and the message is removed.
 A non-destructive read doesn’t remove a message from the queue.

-The type of queue supported by CDS for Apps is called a persistent queue.
+The type of queue supported by Common Data Service is called a persistent queue.
 Persistent queues have a long but finite message availability duration that can be specified in code.

 A one-way contract requires an active listener.
 If there is no active listener on an endpoint, the post to the service bus fails.
-CDS for Apps will retry the post in exponentially larger and larger time spans until the asynchronous system job that is posting the request is eventually aborted and its status is set to “Failed.”
+Common Data Service will retry the post in exponentially larger and larger time spans until the asynchronous system job that is posting the request is eventually aborted and its status is set to “Failed.”

 A two-way contract is similar to a one-way contract except that a string value can be returned from the listener to the plug-in or custom workflow activity that initiated the post.